chsafouane/pytorch_notes/Tensors - A first tour.md

 # device(type='cpu')
 ````

+### Tensor operations

 Tensors support a wide variety of operations.
-These operations have numpy-like syntax.
+These operations have a numpy-like syntax.